googlefonts/how-to-hint-variable-fonts/README.md

 Switch to the VTTtalk window** (`ctlr 5`).
 Type Res before the YAnchor commands.
 Compile VTT Talk, (`ctrl r`) and save (`ctrl + s`).

 The ‘Res’ _(Resolution Environment Specific)_ command is not supported when using the Graphical Hinting tools.
-This additional code can be added manually, in the VTTtalk window. _(See the notes on Res command in the next section)_
+This additional code can be added manually, in the VTTtalk window.

 The final code in the VTTtalk window will appear like this.
 The Res command is highlighted here for easy comparison.